Skip to content

 Historic Russborough House in County Wicklow Ireland

-Historic stately Russborough House across green field in County Wicklow Ireland
+Historic stately Russborough House across the green field in County Wicklow, Ireland

-Another hidden gem within the Russborough House and Parkland is the recently restored 18th-century walled gardens as well as a variety of outdoor activities to enjoy.
+Another hidden gem within the Russborough House and Parkland is the recently restored 18th-century walled gardens, as well as a variety of outdoor activities.
 Take your time to explore the scenic parkland walks and trails that take you to the heart of the Wicklow countryside.

-Or you can even choose the 2km wildlife trial taking you through the wildlife habitat located here and the many other trails.
-Along the routes, there are interesting information boards to fill you in on the history, as well as the flora and fauna in the area.
+You can even choose the 2km wildlife trial, which takes you through the wildlife habitat and many other trails.
+Along the routes are attractive information boards about the area’s history, flora, and fauna.

-More activities you can enjoy at Russborough House Parkland include a 200-metre hedged maze, a children’s playground, the Birds of Prey Centre and a fairy trail.
+At Russborough House Parkland, you can enjoy a 200-metre hedged maze, a children’s playground, the Birds of Prey Centre, and a fairy trail.

 Opening Times for Russborough House

-• Rosborough House is opened for visitors from the 2nd January to 23rd December Daily: 10am until 6pm (last admission one hour before closing)
+• Rosborough House is open for visitors from 2 January to 23 December.
+Daily: 10 am until 6 pm (last admission one hour before closing)

 • Guide House Tours: Closed January to February.

-• From May to September the last tours begins at 5pm
+• From May to September, the last tours begin at 5 pm

 • Language guides are also available for request.